szmcook/bias/README.md

 Please refer to the bias_notes.md to see details from the paper about reducing bias

+- [x] read the paper and get a grasp on what's required
 - [] Do all the data analysis
 - [] Make a normal implementation
 - [] Use the paper's metrics (KCDM and utility) to measure the bias